public-transport/gtfs-via-postgres/readme.md

                                   Generate a view letting you analyze arrivals/ departures per route, stop and hour.
                                     The flag works like --stats-by-route-date.
+    --stats-active-trips-by-hour  Generate a view letting you analyze the number of currently running trips over time, by hour.
+                                    Like --stats-by-route-date, this flag accepts
+                                    none, view & materialized-view.
     --schema                      The schema to use for the database.
 Default: public --postgraphile                Tweak generated SQL for PostGraphile usage. https://www.graphile.org/postgraphile/